 Topics include :

-If you want to get the best out of Capture One in your workflow and setup a great integration with Lightroom this is without a doubt the best way to start.
+If you want to get the best out of Capture One in your workflow and set up a great integration with Lightroom this is without a doubt the best way to start.
 All the videos are 100% usable in both capture one 9 and the new version 10.
 Videos are in random order but in folders per subject.
-Some videos are labeled with numbers, those should be watched in that order.
+Some videos are labelled with numbers, those should be watched in that order.

 Run time well over 190 minutes, screen captures are high resolution and video is 4K